Cláudio Ramos (footballer)

-Cláudio Pires Morais Ramos (born 16 November 1991) is a Portuguese professional footballer who plays for FC Porto as a goalkeeper.
+Cláudio Pires Morais Ramos (born 16 November 1991) is a Portuguese professional footballer who plays as a goalkeeper for Primeira Liga club Porto.

-He spent most of his career with Tondela, making 267 total appearances over nine seasons.
+He spent most of his career with Tondela, making 263 total appearances over nine seasons.
 In 2020, he signed with Porto.

 Ramos won one cap for Portugal.

 Club career

 Tondela

 Born in Vila Nova de Paiva, Viseu District, Ramos played for Académico de Viseu F.C. in his hometown as a youth before moving to Vitória S.C. in 2007.
 He never played a senior game for the team from Guimarães and was loaned to Amarante F.C. and C.D.
 Tondela, who he joined permanently after winning promotion from the third division in the 2011–12 season.